-Under Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) 958, the Foundation is required to report information regarding its financial position and activities according to three classes of net assets: unrestricted net assets, temporarily restricted net assets and permanently restricted net assets, based on the absence or existence of donor-imposed restrictions.
+Under Financial Accounting Standards Board Accounting Standards Codification (FASB ASC) 958, the Foundation is required to report information regarding its financial position and activities according to two classes of net assets: net assets without donor restrictions and net assets with donor restrictions, based on the absence or existence of donor-imposed restrictions.

-Unrestricted net assets - Net assets that are not subject to donor-imposed stipulations or the donor-imposed restrictions have expired or been satisfied.
+Net assets without donor restrictions - Net assets that are not subject to donor-imposed stipulations or the donor-imposed restrictions have expired or been satisfied.